Apollo 18 (album)

 Apollo 18 is the fourth studio album by American alternative rock duo They Might Be Giants.
 It was released in 1992 through Elektra Records and was named after the cancelled Apollo 18 mission that was scheduled to have followed Apollo 17.
 The album was also associated with International Space Year, for which They Might Be Giants were declared the official "musical ambassadors" by NASA.

 The album marked the first conscious effort by John Linnell and John Flansburgh to branch out of their early sound, opting for more traditional rock rhythms and fuller arrangements.
-The duo adopted a backing band with live drums during the supporting tour.
-It was their last album recorded as a duo, and the band expanded to include a regular rhythm guitarist, bass player and saxophone player for their subsequent releases.
+The duo adopted a backing band with live drums during the supporting tour, with Apollo 18 being their last album recorded as a duo.
 Apollo 18 also includes the "Fingertips" suite, a series of twenty-one short songs, most under thirty seconds long.
-The album generated three singles, "The Statue Got Me High", "The Guitar (The Lion Sleeps Tonight)" and "I Palindrome I", although only the first charted.
+The album generated three singles, "The Statue Got Me High", "The Guitar (The Lion Sleeps Tonight)" and "I Palindrome I", although only "The Statue Got Me High" charted.

 The album received mostly positive reviews from music critics, with many commending the band for making music with a darker tone.
 However, the album was criticized for lacking a standout lead single.
 Commercially, the album was not as successful as Flood (1990), peaking at number 99 on the Billboard 200 and spending only six weeks on that chart.
-In addition, some fans were upset that Flansburgh and Linnell opted to use a backing band for the album's tour, with some even boycotting shows.
+In addition, some fans were upset that Flansburgh and Linnell opted to use a backing band for the album's tour.

 Recording and production

 After the major success of Flood (1990), Elektra sought out Elvis Costello to produce Apollo 18; however, John Linnell and John Flansburgh elected to produce the album themselves as they had originally planned.
 Prior to recording, the band upgraded many of their instruments; Flansburgh purchased a Marshall amp and Linnell bought several new saxophones.
 The album was recorded at The Magic Shop in New York City in approximately ten weeks.
 Although the band recorded Apollo 18 primarily as a duo, its production is musically sparser than that of previous releases.
-The album's associated tour, the Don't Tread on the Cut-Up Snake World Tour 1992, was the band's first to utilize a live backing band, rather than a tape deck playing backing tracks.
+The album's associated tour, the Don't Tread on the Cut-Up Snake World Tour 1992, was the band's first to use a live backing band, rather than a tape deck playing backing tracks.
 Linnell later noted that this led to much more complicated and deliberate rehearsals.